ndvo/fluent-calculator/README.md

 A Python3 module implementing a Fluent Syntax calculator

 This small module was built as an exercise for a job interview.
+I did not get the job.
+You shouldn't rely on this code! =D.

 It is a calculator that uses the "fluent syntax" as instructed in the exercise.